TopoRec: Point Cloud Recognition Using Topological Data Analysis: Related Work

 Point cloud recognition remains a popular research problem in the 3D computer vision and mobile robotics communities due to its importance in applications such as scene understanding/reconstruction and SLAM.
 A recent survey on various state-of-the-art techniques can be found in \cite{zhang2024lidar}.
 The authors in this survey also list various benchmark datasets - many of which we have selected in our paper for evaluation and comparative analysis.
 Many of the recent advancements are based on the foundational point cloud classification and segmentation models such as PointNet~\cite{qi2017pointnet} and PointNet++~\cite{qi2017pointnet++}.
 For example, one of the most popular large-scale place recognition studies, namely PointNetVlad~\cite{uy2018pointnetvlad} is a combination of PointNet and NetVLAD~\cite{arandjelovic2016netvlad}.
 We used the benchmark datasets provided by PointNetVlad and compared the performance of \tda~against it.
 Another example approach based on PointNet is PPFNet~\cite{deng2018ppfnet}, a permutation-invariant deep learning framework that accepts raw point clouds as inputs.
 The experiments were performed on the SUN-3D~\cite{xiao2013sun3d} dataset, which we also use in our experiments.
 A viewpoint-independent place recognition approach that relies on parallel semantic analysis of individual semantic attributes extracted from point clouds is proposed in PSE-Match~\cite{yin2021pse}.
 Another viewpoint-free technique is proposed in \cite{yin2021fusionvlad}, which includes an orientation-invariant as well as translation-insensitive feature extraction modules.

 Extracting feature descriptors (vectors) from point clouds is one of the main components used in the literature~\cite{zhang2024lidar}.
-Examples include~\cite{kim2021scan,sun2020dagc,liu2019seqlpd}.
+Examples include~\cite{kim2021scan,sun2020dagc,liu2019seqlpd,yuan2024btc}.
 ScanContext++~\cite{kim2021scan} enhances robustness against rotational and lateral changes in urban place recognition.
+RING~\cite{lu2022one} extends the idea of global LiDAR descriptors such as ScanContext++ by leveraging a Radon sinogram representation, enabling not only place recognition but also relative orientation and translation estimation.
+The cross-day experiments with the NCLT dataset for large-scale place recognition in \cite{lu2022one} have motivated our experiment design.
 In \cite{sun2020dagc}, the authors propose a novel approach that integrates dual attention mechanisms and graph convolutional networks to improve place recognition accuracy with 3D point cloud data.
 The authors in \cite{liu2019seqlpd} utilize sequence matching and large-scale point cloud descriptors to improve the accuracy and efficiency of loop closure in autonomous driving.
 Delightlcd~\cite{xiang2022delightlcd} is a lightweight LCD technique that uses a dual-attention-based feature difference module in the deep network.
 These deep learning-based LCD techniques enhance localization accuracy for SLAM and autonomous driving.
 Unlike these state-of-the-art techniques, our proposed approach does not rely on extensive training or GPU computations.